-Take your burgers to the next level with Cuisinart’s multi-purpose gadget.
-This burger press ($7) sculpts your ground beef or turkey into perfect circles, plus lets you fill your patties with something delicious.
-Bacon-Blue Cheese Stuffed Burgers, anyone?
+Take your burgers to the next level with this multi-purpose gadget.
+This burger press ($10) sculpts your ground beef or turkey into perfect circles, plus imprints grooves onto the meat so your patties cook perfectly.

-Make sure no ingredient gets left behind with Joseph Joseph’s foldable cutting board ($11).
-Once you chop all your fruits, vegetables and herbs, you can lift up the two sides to form a chute that’ll guide your food straight to your pot.
+Make sure no ingredient gets left behind with this flexible cutting board set ($7).
+Once you chop all your fruits, vegetables and herbs, you can lift up the sides to form a chute that’ll guide your food straight to your pot.
 Pretty genius, huh?

 We can’t be the only ones who are nervous we’ll slice our hand open when cutting a huge spaghetti squash.
-But these cut-resistant gloves ($11) will hopefully give you some peace of mind.
-Made with polyethylene, glass fiber and spandex, these gloves are reportedly more durable than leather!
+But these cut-resistant gloves ($9) will hopefully give you some peace of mind.
+They’re reportedly more durable than leather!

 Consider this can colander ($4) a great kitchen gadget for anyone who loves olives, tuna fish or anything else that’s canned.
 Simply place the colander on top so you can spend less time fishing out your food and more time enjoying it.